Source Water Protection (SWP)

 Source Water Protection

-Impact of source water protection efforts
+Interactive map of source water protection areas

 Many cities in Minnesota are known for their surface-water features.
 The southwestern Minnesota city of Worthington, known for its 880-acre Lake Okabena, is a prime example.